 A bladder infection (sometimes called cystitis) is a very common type of lower urinary tract infection (UTI), particularly among women, whose urinary anatomy makes them much more susceptible than men to these problems.
 So, what causes bladder infections?
 Normally, the bladder is free of bacteria and other organisms that can cause bladder infections.
-When an organism invades the bladder, it enters through the lower end of the urinary tract.
+When an organism invades the bladder, it typically does so through the lower end of the urinary tract.
 It is estimated that upwards of 40 percent of UTIs resolve on their own, however untreated bladder infections can lead to more serious infections of the kidney (called pyelonephritis, an upper urinary tract infection) that can cause permanent damage.
-This is particularly true among young children and seniors, because their bladder infection symptoms may be mistaken for other disorders.
+This is particularly true among young children and seniors because their bladder infection symptoms may be mistaken for other disorders.
 Women who develop bladder infections during pregnancy may be at increased risk of delivering premature or low birth weight babies.
 The standard of care is to treat all UTIs with appropriate antibiotic therapy.

 Bladder infections are marked by a frequent, urgent need to urinate, or a painful or burning sensation when urinating.
 The urine is typically cloudy.